joaobnv/css/DOING.md

 - reading the book _Writing Compilers and Interpreters: A Software Engineering Approach_ by Ronald Mak.
 - developing the project [mel](https://github.com/joaobnv/mel).

-# Number Theory

-- reading the book _Elements of Number Theory_ by I. M. Vinogradov.

 # Software Engineering

 - reading the book _Continuous Delivery_ by Jez Humble, and David Farley.